General Grade information

 New Retroactive Grade Option Change FAQ

-Questions to consider when deciding to retroactively change a C- or lower grade to a Not Passed (NP).
+Questions to consider before retroactively changing a C- or lower grade to a Not Passed (NP).

-• No, students can only change the grading option for a course if they were on regular academic standing during the quarter that they took the course.
+• Students can only change the grading option for a course if they were in regular academic standing during the quarter that they took the course.
+Students on Academic Review do not qualify.

-• New students will have until the end of the last day of instruction (the end of week 10) of the next term to decide whether to make the change to NP in GOLD
+• First-year students will have until the end of the next term (the last day of Finals week) to decide whether to make the change to NP in GOLD.
+For example, changes must be made for the Winter quarter at the end of the following Spring quarter.

 • Students will have access to the retroactive change option for their first three, regular terms of enrollment, regardless of when those terms start and whether they are completed in succession, not including summer.